Dynamic Programming

 1-String Problems

-1. Minimum Palindrome Partioning
+1. Minimum Palindrome Partioningarrow-up-right

-From Leetcode solutions
+From Leetcode solutionsarrow-up-right

 (Already posted as part of All Possible Cuts in All Possible Intervals For Choosing Last Operation)

-2. Minimum Insertions To Form a Palindrome
+2. Minimum Insertions To Form a Palindromearrow-up-right

 You can always just find the Longest Palindromic subsequence and use that. str.length - LPS.length will also give you the same answer.